rrb211570/VideoWeaver/README.md

 Check out our [contributing guide](https://github.com/rrb211570/VideoWeaver/blob/main/ContributingGuide.md) to learn more about our process and how you can become a contributor.

-* Discord: We're using this to coordinate development, and hang out from time to time.
-Check us out if you want to become a contributor!
-* Feature Roadmap

 # License
 VideoWeaver is [MIT licensed](https://github.com/rrb211570/VideoWeaver/blob/main/LICENSE)